 Still deciding between DIY and a tour?

-If you want the easiest way to cover Hiroshima and Miyajima in one day without losing time to local transfers, this is the option I would look at first.
+If you want the easiest way to cover Hiroshima and Miyajima in one day without losing time to local transfers, compare the itinerary, current price, meeting point, inclusions, and recent reviews before you book.

 Hi, I’m Kai.
 I’m a Tokyo-based travel writer, tourism industry insider, and the author of a published guidebook for international visitors to Japan.
 With over 10 years of professional experience at a leading Japanese tourism company, my mission is to help you skip the tourist traps and navigate Japan’s best destinations like a local.
 I believe the perfect day trip is like a traditional kaiseki meal: a beautiful balance of precise planning and unforgettable seasonal discovery.
 When I’m not out conducting field research, you’ll usually find me drafting new itineraries with one of my favorite fountain pens!